six2six/fixture-factory/README.md

 		add("zipCode", random("06608000", "17720000"));
 	}});

-Creating a new template based on another existing template.
+You can also create a new template based on another existing template.
 Using this you can override the definition for a property

-	Fixture.of(Address.class).addTemplate("valid-augusta").inherits("valid", new Rule(){{
+	Fixture.of(Address.class).addTemplate("augustaStreet").inherits("valid", new Rule(){{
 		add("street", "Augusta Street");
 	}});

+Using on your tests code:

-Gimme one object from valid label
+Gimme one object from label "valid"

 	Client client = Fixture.from(Client.class).gimme("valid");

-Gimme N objects from valid label
+Gimme N objects from label "valid"

 	List<Client> clients = Fixture.from(Client.class).gimme(5, "valid");

-More helpers functions for create generic template:
+Additional helper functions to create generic template:

 ### Relationship (one-to-one and one-to-many)